 The Federal Housing Administration, or FHA, introduced the guidelines banks could use which provided universal standards banks could use and first introduced in 1934 as part of the National Housing Act of 1934.
 FHA loans carried a mortgage insurance policy that compensated lenders 100% of the loss should the lender be forced to foreclose on the property as long as the lender followed prescribed FHA guidelines.

 The FHA program requires two separate mortgage insurance premiums, an upfront, and an annual one.
 The upfront premium is 1.75% of the sales price and rolled into the loan just like the other two government-backed programs.
-In addition, there is an annual premium at .80 basis points of the outstanding loan amount and paid monthly.
+In addition, there is an annual premium of .55 basis points (as of 2024) of the outstanding loan amount and paid monthly.

 While the FHA program is not reserved for first-time buyers, it is extremely popular for them due to the low down payment requirement and competitive interest rates.